meganmckissack/pizza-parlor-site/README.md

 - clone or download this repository to your computer
 - Open files in your favorite text editor or IDE
-- To view the pizza parlor site, open the index.html file in your web browser
+- To view the pizza parlor site, open the index.html file in your web browser or click this link [Pizza Parlor](https://meganmckissack.github.io/pizza-parlor-site/)

 - _To test the app functionality:_